What happens if your mortgage renewal is denied?

 Of course, banks don’t go around arbitrarily declining mortgage renewals.
 In most cases, if you’ve been diligently making your mortgage payments in full and on time, they want to keep your business.
 But when lenders have reason to believe that your risk levels have changed—in a bad way.
 For example, you’ve missed payments, had a significant change in income, debt or credit score, or they think you won’t be able to afford your monthly carrying costs due to interest rate hikes—your mortgage renewal could be declined.

 While still quite rare—more than 99.8% of residential mortgage holders are currently in good standing according to the Canadian Bankers Association—there are fears that renewal declines could start to become more commonplace.
-That’s because the borrowers who took out mortgages in 2021 and early 2022—when house prices were close to their peak and rates were very low—are facing “rate shock” renewals with median payment increases of 22% this year, nearly 25% in 2025 and more than 30% in 2026, the Bank of Canada (BoC) estimates.
+That’s because the borrowers who took out mortgages in 2021 and early 2022—when house prices were close to their peak and interest rates were very low—are facing “rate shock” renewals with median payment increases of 22% in 2024, nearly 25% in 2025 and more than 30% in 2026, the Bank of Canada (BoC) estimates.
 Moreover, according to a survey for Mortgage Professionals Canada, nearly a quarter (23%) of mortgage holders say even a small rate increase will cause them to have trouble making payments.

 So, what can you do if your mortgage renewal is declined?
 Here are some options: